 We always found that adding story based on the main theme, gave a lot of ammunition to do better art and make things much more fun.

 Creating games that happened in the place where the Cogs lived was another opportunity for humor, story, and social commentary that made the Theme resonate more strongly.

 The picture below represents the place where Legal Eagles, one of the higher level cogs, lived.
 Legal Eagles tried to take all the fun out of the world by suing everybody and adding meaningless paperwork and documentation.

 The environment represents an eagle canyon where everything is built out of file cabinets, paperwork and office supplies.
-Below you can also see concepts for two other enemies: the Loan Shark and Money Bags.
+Below you can also see concepts for the Loan Shark.

 While having an adversary to a game can be fun, it becomes more interesting when that adversary is also a representation of things that affect us in real life.

 Players in Toontown kept coming back to the world for years, and what made them do that was the sense of community the game fostered.
 Players had to cooperate to defeat the Cogs and save the world, and they created ties to other players in the process.
 Those ties to other players and the sense of community were a strong force that kept bringing players back.

 Art and Game Design by Toontown Online Creative Team.

 All images are the property of the Walt Disney Company.